dseeni/TechArtDemos/README.md

 - The most common case, where no precise intersection exists so Skew is called.
 ```

-**Double Skew Solver -> (4,4)**
+**Line Line Solver -> (4,4)**
 ```
-- Wherein the given edge belongs to a trianglualr face in the case of corner chamfers and no intersection exists.
+- The easiest case wherein a perfect intersection exists and no CPA Skew solver is required.
 ```

 **Plane Plane Solver -> (3,3)**